 UL component recognition

 Many different variations of LSR are available to support potential applications in a wide range of industries.
-To learn more about specific properties of different liquid silicone rubber products, contact SIMTEC to speak with one of our in-house engineers.
+To learn more about the specific properties of different liquid silicone rubber products, contact SIMTEC to speak with one of our in-house engineers.

+At this point, you may be asking what exactly silicone rubber is used for.
 Liquid silicone rubber is a highly versatile material, and new applications for it are discovered and tested every day.
 It is a mainstay in healthcare manufacturing, automotive component manufacturing, electronics and consumer products, gaskets and other hardware, and many other markets.

 Typical liquid silicone rubber products manufactured by SIMTEC include: